 Can you drive after dental sedation?

 Patients should plan to have a friend or family member drive them home after their appointment.
-Do not drive yourself to your dental appointment if you plan on receiving dental sedation.
-Driving while still recovering from sedation is very dangerous and can have unintended consequences.
+Do not drive yourself to your appointment if you want dental sedation.
+Driving while still recovering from sedation is dangerous and can have unintended consequences.

 Will I remember conscious sedation?